 The Amur leopard is the most endangered feline in the world.
 It is on the brink of extinction.
-The population of these leopards consists of 30 cats who inhabit the southwest of the Russian Far East.
-Poaching is the main threat to the survival of the Amur Leopard.
-The Pheonix Fund will support law enforcement in preventing the illegal hunting of the Amur Leopard.
+The population of these leopards consists of 70-100 cats who inhabit the southwest of the Russian Far East.
+Poaching is the main threat to the survival of the Amur leopard.
+The Phoenix Fund will support law enforcement in preventing the illegal hunting of the Amur leopard.

 We will provide a highly skilled, mobile, law enforcement team with essential equipment and daily allowance for regular anti-poaching patrols to be conducted in the Leopard Land.
 Our team will help to protect the ecosystem of the forest.